Virginia Tech® home

 Blacksburg, VA 24061

-Kurt Stephenson's research interests include market-based environmental policies, water resource economics and policy, and the role of economic analysis in public policy.
-His current work focuses on environmental trading programs (water quality trading, carbon offset and credit programs, wetland mitigation, etc), evaluation of agricultural nonpoint source policies, and the design of payment for environmental service programs.
-To learn more about Professor Stephenson's work, click on the information below.
+My expertise is in aquaculture, energy and public economics, and environmental and natural resource economics.
+Research in these areas includes market-based environmental policies, water resource economics, and the role of economic analysis in shaping public policy.
+Currently, my work focuses on environmental trading programs (including water quality trading, carbon offset programs, and wetland mitigation), the evaluation of agricultural nonpoint source policies, and the design of payment-for-environmental-service programs.

 Education